rardoz/wekinator-earth-sounds/README.md

 ### Wekinator improvements

-In the future I hope that wekinator would allow for us to be able to add and remove outputs on the fly insteaad of having to create a new project.
+In the future I hope that wekinator would allow for us to be able to add and remove outputs on the fly instead of having to create a new project.

 ### Licence